Understanding Faiss (Facebook AI Similarity Search)

 What is the difference between Faiss and Milvus?

-- Understanding Faiss for Efficient Similarity Search
+- Understanding Faiss: A Powerful Similarity Search Library

 - Creating and Managing Faiss Indexes